Hyper Interdisciplinary Conference in Tokyo 2025

 The LIBERNESS Research Award is a system to recognize researchers who are passionate about their own research, carry out original research, and are making great strides right now while expanding the boundaries of their own research, as role models for the next generation of researchers.
 The award recipients are selected every year, focusing on past recipients of the LIBERNESS Research Grant.
 At the Tokyo Conference of the Association of Hyperdifferent Fields 2025, the award ceremony for the REVANES Research Award 2025 will be held, and keynote speeches will be given by the winners in each category.
 Keynote Speech Release

-• Shinjiro Umetsu (Waseda University)
+• Shinjiro Umezu (Waseda University)

 13:50